Are you looking to visit the Ajuy Caves on Fuerteventura? Keep reading to find out more!

 The caves are part of Fuerteventura’s basal complex, which emerged from a depth of 3,000 meters, forming the foundation that supports both Fuerteventura and Lanzarote.

-Since they were designated a Natural Monument back in 1994, the caves are protected and maintained.
+Since they were designated a natural monument back in 1994, the caves have been protected and maintained.

 They hold immense geological and paleontological significance for the Canaries and are among the 150 sites of primary geological interest across the globe.